-This crisis took years in the making and as a result, millions of homeowners have mortgage payments they are unable to afford.
-The rapid decline in home prices of the past two years has had devastating consequences for homeowners, communities and financial institutions throughout the country.
+The rapid decline in home prices over the past two years has had devastating consequences for homeowners, communities and financial institutions throughout the country.
 Moreover, rising unemployment and other recessionary pressures have impaired the ability of many otherwise responsible families to stay current on their mortgage payments.

 The result is that responsible homeowners across America are grappling with the possibility of foreclosure and displacement.
-Many analysts project that more than 6 million families could face foreclosure in the next three years if effective actions are not taken.
+Analysts project that more than 6 million families could face foreclosure over the next three years.

-The Administration's Efforts
+The Administration's Efforts to Stabilize the Housing Market

-This Administration has moved with great speed to aggressively confront the economic challenges facing our economy and housing market by announcing and implementing an unprecedented mortgage modification program.
+This Administration has acted quickly and aggressively to confront the economic challenges facing our economy and our housing market.